 Whether you make black beans from scratch or use canned beans, if you like black beans, I’m sure you’ll like this creamy, delicious soup.

-Picante Chicken and Black Bean Soup in the Pressure Cooker
+Making Picante Chicken and Black Bean Soup in an Instant Pot

 - 2 (15 oz) cans black beans, rinsed and drained or 3 cups black beans*